RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 C. OTHER TYPES OF CONTAMINANTS

-Here’s a typical example of what we call a “dye blob”:
+Here is a typical example of what we call a “dye blob”:

 D. MULTIPLE SIGNALS

 The first 10-20 nucleotides are obscured by huge, trashy-looking peaks, then normal sequence is seen thereafter.
 The most likely explanation is that the primer has formed self-dimers and the ‘trash’ peaks are from sequencing on itself.
-All primers should be designed using a computer, in order to avoid such artifacts.
+All primers should be designed using a computer in order to avoid such artifacts.
 Most common primer design programs will avoid primers that form self-dimers.

 The first 20-50 nucleotides are fine, but suddenly the chromatogram shows mixed peaks or terrible background.
 When the template DNA is actually a mixture of two clones that are identical up to the cloning site and diverge thereafter, multiple sequences are generated.
 To avoid this problem, always streak out the clones to single colonies to ensure they are completely clonal.

-Alternatively, the primer could be sitting down on two independent sites within the construct, and generating identical sequence on those two sites up until the point where the two sequences diverge, whereupon you get the peaks-on-peaks effect.
+Alternatively, the primer could be sitting down on two independent sites within the construct, generating identical sequence on those two sites up until the point where the two sequences diverge, whereupon you get the peaks-on-peaks effect.
 This is common when priming inside an insert and there have been two copies of that insert accidentally inserted.
 Other structural errors can produce this type of effect as well.

 Here’s an example of two mixed clones, identical in sequence until they hit the cloning site: